mtpham99/gtowizard_scrape_public/README.md

 ### 4.2 Range / Solution Settings Not Available

+***UPDATE: This project is currently on an indefinite hiatus with no plan to upload new ranges in the near future.
+Requests may still be submitted to the email below, but there is no guarantee requests will be fulfilled.***

 If the ranges you are looking for are not in the [list above](#2-available-ranges), you can request them by emailing [gtowizard-scraper-help@quantamail.net](mailto:gtowizard-scraper-help@quantamail.net) with a screenshot of the settings from [GTOWizard](https://app.gtowizard.com/solutions) or specifying the settings like the [list above](#2-available-ranges).
 If enough people request the same settings, I will add them to the list.